shah-zeb-naveed/data-science-notes/README.md

    - distribute workload (e.g. N documents to be ranked) to multiple model shards to meet SLA but resources are limited and comm will have its own latency
    - funnel approach (increasing model complexity down the road helps achieve SLA). also helps in error analysis.
    -
 - ML objective aligned.
 Offline vs Online (component-wise e.g. ndcg and end-to-end/downstream system metrics e.g. user's engagement metrics.
+Crucial to identify/track negative actions/metrics.
+Consider normalization of metric by e.g. daily active users.
 - Downstream business metrics (DAU, session time, etc.)
 - Modelling approaches
+   - Objectives can be broken into multiple models.
+Better to have sperate models and then weight instead of predicting the aggregate to keep control.
    - Break down complex problems (e.g. multi-stage recommender) (funnel approach) and identify inputs/outputs of each stage. or can create multiple propensity models (like, comment, share) and weighted avaerage using business-defined importances.
+   - introduce non-linearities in linear models using hand-engineering feature interactions
 - Feature engineering, aggregated, delayed, raw, online features, precomputed embeddings, normalize (timestamp into UTC), PII (can group critical info) etc.
    - crowdsourcing, existing system, SMEs, or build a product in a way that collects training data
 - Label generation: heuristics, negative sampling (specific definition of a negative interaction), etc.